vsenderov/rdf4r/README.md

 The constructed function, `add_data_to_graphdb` does not have the parameter `access_options` any more.
 Instead, `add_data_to_graphdb` looks for `access_options` in its closure.
 This pattern allows us to hide some of the complexity and reduce errors.

-For example, `identifier_factory` is a functor that takes in as argument a list of lookup functions (created for example with the facilities for converting SPARQL to an R function) and returns an identifier constructor function that can be used to construct identifier objects based on executing the lookup functions from the argument list supplied to the functor.
+The last example of the functional style that we will look at is to be found in the [`identifier_factory`](R/identifier.R) and [`fidentifier`](R/identifier.R) function.
+This is perhaps an example of where a reduction in complexity was not achieved to our satisfaction. `identifier_factory` takes a list of lookup functions as an input and returns constructor functions.
+This makes `identifier_factory` into a [functor](https://en.wikipedia.org/wiki/Functor) as it both takes functions as inputs and returns functions.
 The reasoning behing this functor is to enable the working ontologist to generate code that first looks up a resource identifier in several different places before coining a new one.

 ### Pros and Cons